edermartioli/sparc4-pipeline/README.md

 See the [SPARC4 Quick Tutorial](https://docs.google.com/document/d/1gHF8UVxStBSGTgpc1EWEM6cGChxysxAqrQvta2II9Jg/edit?usp=drive_link) (in Portuguese) to start using the pipeline quickly.

 The SPARC4 pipeline is under development in collaboration with the scientific community.
-If you are interested in collaborating with the development of the SPARC4 pipeline, please send an email to the pipeline team at the following address: `sparc4-pipeline@googlegroups.com`.
+If you are interested in collaborating, send an email to the pipeline team at the following address: `sparc4-pipeline@googlegroups.com`.